mourarthur/commented-papers/README.md

-# credit-modeling
+# Commented Papers

-Notes, articles and insights on credit modeling, scoring, and analytics
+My comments and notes on papers I've been reading